 Given the importance of the sunshine vitamin, recent studies have associated vitamin D deficiency with preeclampsia, insulin resistance, gestational diabetes, bacterial vaginosis, preterm birth, and a greater probability of cesarean delivery.

 Vitamin D Deficiency affects not just the mother but the child as well.
 VDD can have a profound impact that can be carried up to adulthood.
-Recent evidence indicates that nutrients can modify the immune and metabolic programming during sensitive periods of fetal and child development.
-Children born of mothers with vitamin D deficiency are more likely to have acute lower respiratory tract infections, recurrent wheezing, and allergic diseases.
+Recent evidence indicates that nutrients can modify the immune and metabolic programming during sensitive fetal and child development periods.
+Children born to mothers with vitamin D deficiency are more likely to have acute lower respiratory tract infections, recurrent wheezing, and allergic diseases.
 In a study among school-aged children, vitamin D supplementation was associated with a reduction in the incidence of diabetes during a 30-year follow-up.

-In our previous blog post, we explained that the most effective form of vitamin D is D3 and works best with vitamin K2.
-We recommend a D3K2 combo by Genestra, a quality brand that carries one in an emulsified form which is designed for optimal absorption.
+In our previous blog post, we explained that the most effective form of vitamin D is D3 which works best with vitamin K2.
+We recommend a D3K2 combo by Genestra, a quality brand that carries one in an emulsified form that is designed for optimal absorption.
+(Available on Amazon)

 Bakacak, M., Serin, S., Ercan, O., Köstü, B., Avci, F., Kılınç, M., … & Kiran, G. (2015).
 Comparison of Vitamin D levels in cases with preeclampsia, eclampsia and healthy pregnant women.
 International journal of clinical and experimental medicine, 8(9), 16280.